MGeo: Multi-Modal Geographic Pre-Training Method: Related Work

 \subsection{Multi-Modal Representation Learning}

 Following the tremendous success of various pre-training techniques in NLP, a lot of Transformer-based models are proposed for other modalities, such as compute vision~(CV)~\cite{10.1007/978-3-030-58452-8_13, dosovitskiy2021an, DBLP:conf/icml/KimSK21}.
 Except for single-modal, recent studies also show the derivative models have great potential in multi-modal representation learning~\cite{Sun_2019_ICCV, DBLP:conf/eccv/ChenLYK0G0020, DBLP:conf/icml/KimSK21, 10.1145/3447548.3467206}.
 For example, CLIP~\cite{pmlr-v139-radford21a} converts classification to a retrieval task and enables zero-shot learning via large-scale multi-modal pre-training.
 In addition to image, layout of document and table can also be represented as different modalities~\cite{xu-etal-2021-layoutlmv2, 10.1145/3485447.3511972}.
-In this paper, we propose a novel multi-modal geographic pre-training method, which represents the GC as a new modality for query-POI matching.
+In this paper, our proposed MGeo use the geographic encoder to represents GC as a new modality for query-POI matching.